syncfusion-content/winui-docs/winui/Cartesian-Charts/Scatter.md

 ![Scatter chart type in WinUI Chart](Chart-types_images/WinUI_scatter_chart.png)

-N> You can also explore our [WinUI Scatter Chart example](https://github.com/syncfusion/winui-demos/blob/master/chart/Views/Basic%20Charts/ScatterChart.xaml) that shows how to easily configure with built-in support for creating stunning visual effects.
+N> You can also explore our [WinUI Scatter Chart example](https://github.com/syncfusion/winui-demos/blob/master/chart/Views/Basic%20Charts/ScatterChart.xaml), which demonstrates how to configure with built-in support for creating stunning visual effects.